ivotron/quiho-popper/paper/paper.md

 exercise various physical subsystems of a computer as well as the various operating system kernel interfaces".
 There are multiple stressors for CPU, CPU cache, memory, OS, network and filesystem.
-Since we focus on system performance bandwidth, we execute the (as of version 0.07.29) 42 stressors for CPU, CPU cache, memory and virtual memory stressors (@Tbl:stressng-categories shows the list of stressors used in this paper).
+Since we focus on system performance bandwidth, we execute 42 stressors for CPU, CPU cache, memory and virtual memory stressors (@Tbl:stressng-categories shows the list of stressors used in this paper).
 A _stressor_ (or microbenchmark) is a function that loops for a fixed amount of time, exercising a particular subcomponent of the system.
 At the end of its execution, `stress-ng` reports the rate of iterations executed for the specified period of time (referred to as `bogo-ops-per-second`).

 \begin{table}\caption{
 Table of machines from CloudLab.
 The last three entries correspond to